Vonage/vivid-react/README.md

 Vivid-react is a script allowing you to generate `Vivid-React` components for the newest version of `Vivid` components stored as a package with all necessary dependencies and available through Artifactory npm registry.

-The main goal of output package is to provide a better developer experience when using `Vivid` inside of `React` applications.
+The main goal of output package is to provide a better developer experience when using `Vivid` inside of `React` typescript applications.
 We still use regular `Vivid` web components, so be sure to target a recent browser.

 Goals:
 * wrap adding handlers for events like `change` which natively doesn't work in the environment